Jordan Holloway: Chicago Cubs

 On January 23, 2023, Holloway signed a minor league contract with the Chicago Cubs organization.
 After rehabbing an oblique injury with the Single–A Myrtle Beach Pelicans, Holloway was assigned to the Triple–A Iowa Cubs.
 In 8 games in Iowa, he struggled to a 10.29 ERA with 15 strikeouts in 7.0 innings pitched.
 Holloway opted out of his minor league contract and became a free agent on July 1.

 Chicago White Sox

 On July 5, 2023, Holloway signed a minor league contract with the Chicago White Sox organization.
 In 25 relief appearances for the Triple–A Charlotte Knights, he struggled to a 7.45 ERA with 30 strikeouts across 19 1/3 innings of work.
 Holloway elected free agency following the season on November 6.

 Seattle Mariners

 On February 9, 2024, Holloway signed a minor league contract with the Seattle Mariners.
 In 35 appearances for the Triple-A Tacoma Rainiers, he struggled to a 10.02 ERA and 2-0 record with 43 strikeouts across 32 1/3 innings pitched.
 Holloway elected free agency following the season on November 4.

 Los Angeles Angels

 On April 23, 2025, Holloway signed a minor league contract with the Los Angeles Angels.
-He elected free agency on November 6.
+He made 21 appearances for the rookie-level Arizona Complex League Angels and Double-A Rocket City Trash Pandas, compiling an 0-1 record and 3.68 ERA with 25 strikeouts over 22 innings of work.
+Holloway elected free agency following the season on November 6.